- What is an external component made of?

-An external component is a set of WINDEV elements: windows, reports, analysis, ...
+An external component is a set of WEBDEV elements: pages, reports, analysis, ...
 This set of elements performs a specific feature.
-For example, an external component can correspond to one of the following features:
+For example, a component can correspond to one of the following features:

 - Sending emails, ...

 - To optimize the organization of your projects, you have the ability to use internal components.
-See Internal component in practice for more details.
+See Internal component for more details.

 - In this chapter, we will refer to "external component" as "component".

-An external component can be distributed to other WINDEV developers (freely or not).
-These developers will be able to easily include the feature proposed by the component in their application.
-The component will be included in the application and distributed with the application.
+An external component can be distributed to other WEBDEV developers (free of charge or not).
+These developers will be able to easily include the feature proposed by the component in their site.
+The component will be included in the site and distributed along with the site.